thelinuxlich/go-go-try/README.md

 const [err, todos = []] = await goTry(fetchTodos()) // err is string | undefined
 if (err) sendToErrorTrackingService(err)

-// goTry extracts the error message from the error object, if you want the raw error object, use goTryRaw/goTryRawSync const [err, value] = goTryRawSync<Error>(() => JSON.parse('{/}')) // err will be unknown, value will be always T and you can add a Error type as the first generic argument to avoid checking `instanceof Error`
+// goTry extracts the error message from the error object, if you want the raw error object, use goTryRaw const [err, value] = goTryRaw<Error>(() => JSON.parse('{/}')) // err will be unknown, value will be always T and you can add a Error type as the first generic argument to avoid checking `instanceof Error`

 // fetch todos, fallback to empty array, send error to your error tracking service const [err, todos = []] = await goTryRaw<SomeErrorType>(fetchTodos()) // err is SomeErrorType | undefined